dkintop/dkintop.github.io/_posts/2019-12-08-ruby_on_rails_project_vote_on_it.markdown

     end
 ```

 at this point I thought I had nailed it, but also knew that there was a high probability of there being an error since, well, there almost always is at first when I attempt to insert logic into a controller action.
 So I ran it and got back the all to familiar "NoMethodError in Votes#create" with the line "<%=@subject.title%> in the view highlited.
 I realized at this point that it was attempting to render our new vote page without knowing at this point what @subject was, since the re render cleared that insance variable from memory.
-So I decided to try a redirect_to new_subject_vote_path(@vote.subject) to solve that issue as opposed to re rendering the new action. this solved the initial problem, and now our create action looked like this:
+So I decided to try a redirect_to new_subject_vote_path(@vote.subject) to solve that issue as opposed to re rendering the :new page. this solved the initial problem, and now our create action looked like this:

 ```
 def create